- Closed or Canceled Classes

 - If you are given permission to add a course after the last day to add, you will be charged a late add fee of $50.

 - Pay attention to the drop dates -- they affect refunds.

-- You must process any late add transactions only at the Office of Admissions and the Registrar or the CTC Student Advising and Registration Center.
-The signatures of the instructor of the course and your academic advisor are required after the published last day of registration.
+- You must process any late add transactions only at the Office of Admissions and the Registrar or the Community and Technical College Student Advising and Registration Center.
+The signatures of the course instructor and your academic advisor are required after the last day of registration.

 Withdrawing From Courses

-Students can withdraw from course(s) until Friday, Nov.
-1 for fall 2013 and Friday, March 14 for spring 2014.
-Get the appropriate withdrawal form from www.uaf.edu/reg/forms/ or from the Office of Admissions and the Registrar.
+Students can withdraw from course(s) until Friday, Oct.
+30, for fall 2015 and Friday, March 25, for spring 2016.
+Get the appropriate withdrawal form from www.uaf.edu/reg/forms/.

 Withdrawing after the deadline